 Conclusion and analysis

-The best process conditions obtained in this experiment are: raw material particle size 20-40 mesh; extraction pressure 30MPa, extraction temperature 40°C; extraction time 2h, CO2 flow rate: 20-30L/h, separator I pressure 14MPa; separator I temperature 45 °C The pressure of separator II is 6MPa; the temperature of separator II is 40°C, the feeding amount of each batch is 10kg of Haematococcus Pluvialis particles, and the amount of entrainer is 60kg per batch
+The optimization process conditions obtained in this experiment are: raw material particle size 20-40 mesh; extraction pressure 30MPa, extraction temperature 40°C; extraction time 2h, CO2 flow rate: 20-30L/h, separator I pressure 14MPa; separator I temperature 45 °C The pressure of separator II is 6MPa; the temperature of separator II is 40°C, the feeding amount of each batch is 10kg of Haematococcus Pluvialis particles, and the amount of entrainer is 60kg per batch

 This process can effectively extract astaxanthin from Haematococcus Pluvialis particles so that the average content of total astaxanthin in the raffinate (residue) is 0.224%, and the extract yield (based on oil extract) Total amount) can reach 28.5%, and the extraction rate of astaxanthin can reach 66.69%